adamdubsky/github-setup/CONTRIBUTING.md

 ### Create a new branch

-From last section, you can see that new changes will be merged to master, so it is recommended to create a new branch for any of the work that you want to work on, and leave master untouched.
-Otherwise, next time that you are updating your fork, there will be too many merge conflicts to solve.
+From last section, you can see that new changes will be merged to master, so it is recommended to create a new branch for anything that you want to work on, and leave master untouched.
+Otherwise, the next time that you are updating your fork, there will be too many merge conflicts to solve.

 At this point you should notice that one branch can only create one pull request, so if you want to work on multiple pull